On the discrete Dirac spectrum of general-relativistic hydrogenic ions with anomalous magnetic moment: Introduction

-But now consider this: In magnitude, the leading order contribution to the anomalous magnetic moment of the electron, according to QED's expansion in powers of Sommerfeld's $\alphaS$ and its logarithm, is the product of the Bohr magneton $\muB= \frac{1}{4\pi}\frac{he}{\mEL c}$ and the factor $\frac{1}{2\pi}\alphaS$, with $\alphaS$ given in (\ref{eq:alphaS}).
-More to the point, the anomalous magnetic moment in highly accurate approximation reads $\mu_a \approx -\mu_{\rm cl}$, with
+Since the anomalous magnetic moment of the electron is conventionally explained as a quantum-electrodynamical effect, it could seem that a non-rigorous perturbative quantum field-theoretical calculation \cite{CetAL} is here invoked to rescue quantum mechanics from one of its dilemmas, reminiscent of the patchwork approach to the computation of the hydrogen spectrum that we have criticized above.
+But now consider this: In magnitude, the leading order contribution to the anomalous magnetic moment of the electron, according to expansion of QED in powers of Sommerfeld's $\alphaS$ and its logarithm, is the product of the Bohr magneton $\muB= \frac{1}{4\pi}\frac{he}{\mEL c}$ and the factor $\frac{1}{2\pi}\alphaS$, with $\alphaS$ given in (\ref{eq:alphaS}).
+Thus the anomalous magnetic moment of the electron in quite accurate approximation reads $\mu_a \approx -\mu_{\rm cl}$, with

-which is independent of $\hbar$, and in this sense is a classical physics quantity, named the \emph{classical magnetic moment of the electron} in \cite{KieTaZaTopJMP}.
+which is independent of $\hbar$.
+As such (\ref{eq:muCL}) has an explanation as a classical physics quantity, named the \emph{classical magnetic moment of the electron} in \cite{KieTaZaTopJMP}.
 Therefore the Dirac operator (\ref{eq:HdiracSRamm}) can be viewed as obtained by quantizing a classical special-relativistic theory of an electron with charge $-e$ and anomalous magnetic moment of magnitude $\mu_{\rm cl}$, as expected for a properly quantum-mechanical theory of hydrogenic ions.
-This removes the caveat expressed above.

-Having convincingly overcome the self-adjointness problem for this special-relativistic model of hydrogentic ions with point nuclei, the next question is whether the spectrum of (\ref{eq:HdiracSRamm}) is compatible with empirical data.
-Since so far we do not have any data for $Z>118$, for now this viability question can only be decided by comparing the spectrum of (\ref{eq:HdiracSRamm}) with data for when $Z\leq 118$.
-We don't attempt to do this here, but emphasize that in principle it is a well-defined problem.

-On the theoretical side the following contributions towards answering the above viability question have so far been made:

-An important analytical result has been contributed by Kalf and Schmidt \cite{KalfSchmidt}, and completed by Schmidt \cite{Schmidt}.
-They noted that when $Z\leq 118$ (or rather $Z\leq \frac{\sqrt{3}}{2}\frac{1}{\alphaS}$), then (\ref{eq:HdiracSRamm}) converges in strong resolvent sense to (\ref{eq:HdiracSR}) in the limit $\mu_a\to 0$.
+The next task is to characterize the spectrum of (\ref{eq:HdiracSRamm}).
+An important rigorous result has been contributed by Kalf and Schmidt \cite{KalfSchmidt}, and completed by Schmidt \cite{Schmidt}.
+These authors noted that when $Z\leq 118$ (or rather $Z\leq \frac{\sqrt{3}}{2}\frac{1}{\alphaS}$), then (\ref{eq:HdiracSRamm}) converges in strong resolvent sense to (\ref{eq:HdiracSR}) in the limit $\mu_a\to 0$.
 This alone does not imply convergence of the point spectra.
 They then went on to prove that when $Z\leq 137$ (or rather $Z < \frac{1}{\alphaS}$), then the eigenvalues of the unique self-adjoint operator with anomalous magnetic moment converge to those of the distinguished self-adjoint extension of the one without.
 Thus, if $|\mu_a|$ is small enough, then the spectral results will differ only ever so slightly.